 That said, this one's quite an investment.
 At this price, you could buy several Chromebooks or a far more powerful Windows laptop.
 So, before you buy, we suggest you consider all the much more affordable (or better) options out there before plunking down so much money into the best Chrome machine.

 Read the full review: Google Chromebook Pixel 2

 CPU: Intel Celeron N3060 – N3150 | Graphics: Intel HD Graphics | RAM: 2GB – 4GB | Screen: 11.6" 16:9 HD (1,366 x 768) | Storage: 16GB – 32GB SSD

-The Acer Chromebook R11's minimalist design may not be the most enticing, but behind that shell is a surprisingly ready laptop that will last all day.
+The Acer Chromebook R11's minimalist design may not be the most enticing, but behind that shell is a surprisingly fit laptop that will endure an entire day's work.
 Acer's R11 packs in day-long battery life, punchy performance and a 360-degree hinge with touchscreen into a subdued design.
 It won't break the bank, thereby making flaws, like an iffy trackpad and barely-HD touch display, a little easier to swallow.

 Read the full review: Acer Chromebook R11

 With incredible battery life, the Chromebook 13 is a winner